monix/monix/CONTRIBUTING.md

 - If you're working on stable version (e.g. last released version is `3.0.0` or similar) then we will have to implement the change in a way that passes this test.
 There are few useful guidelines [here](https://github.com/jatcwang/binary-compatibility-guide) but do not hesitate to submit a Pull Request anyway and ask Maintainers for help.
-- If you're not working on stable version (e.g. last released version is `3.0.0-RC3 or similar`), just add proper filter [here](project/MimaFilters.scala).
-It should be included in the report.
+- If you're not working on stable version (e.g. last released version is `3.0.0-RC3` or similar), just add proper filter [here](project/MimaFilters.scala).
+You should be able to find it in the failure output.

 5. Submit a Pull Request.